Around the world cycling record

 By convention, most FKT attempts follow the Guinness World Record (GWR) Rules.
-One can still have the FKT but not the GWR, for example Lee Fancourt set an FKT which was not ratified due to him not strictly following the GWR Rules.
-Guinness does also not recognise recumbent bicycles.
+One can still have the FKT but not the GWR.
+For example, Lee Fancourt set an FKT which was not ratified due to him not strictly following the GWR Rules.

 The GWR Rules state that the journey should be continuous and in one direction (East to West or West to East), that the minimum distance ridden should be 18,000 miles (29,000 km), and that the total distance travelled by the bicycle and rider should exceed an Equator's length.
 The clock does not stop for any waiting time for transit flights or ferries or for the duration of the transit (see full rules below).

 The GWR Rules do not distinguish between supported and unsupported attempts, even though the latter are much more difficult.
 The principles for unsupported rides are: